kumbulanit/t-sql/tech company/untitled/Module 1/Lab_Working_with_SQL_Server_2016_Tools.md

     EmployeeID,
     FirstName,
     LastName,
-    Salary
+    BaseSalary
 FROM HR.Employees
-WHERE Salary BETWEEN 60000 AND 80000
+WHERE BaseSalary BETWEEN 60000 AND 80000
     AND HireDate >= '2023-01-01'
-ORDER BY Salary DESC;
+ORDER BY BaseSalary DESC;

 SET STATISTICS IO OFF;
 SET STATISTICS TIME OFF;